The Health Initiative Senior Director, Health Plans

 Actively participate in the THI Leadership Team to strengthen organization-wide operations and culture.

-Sufficient fluency in Medicare, Medicaid, and commercial payment policy required; Actuarial experience or direct involvement with bid development for the MA market and/or rate development for the Medicaid market preferred.
+Fluency in Medicare, Medicaid, and commercial payment policy required; involvement with bid development for the Medicare Advantage and/or Medicaid markets preferred.

-Ability to understand current constraints, think creatively about how to achieve THI’s objectives within these or by altering them, & to persuade others to take action consistent with this approach
+Ability to understand current constraints; think creatively about how to achieve THI’s objectives within these or to alter them; and persuade others to take action consistent with this approach.

 CORE THI ATTRIBUTES AND BEHAVIORS: